2021 News

 Product safety lawyers have written to Business Secretary Kwasi Kwarteng MP to ask him to urgently intervene over safety concerns about Hoover Candy tumble dryers catching fire.

-Settlement secured for family of Sunderland shipwright following his asbestos-related death
+Family of Sunderland shipwright wins settlement for asbestos-related death

 The family of a former shipwright from Sunderland, Tyne and Wear, have secured a settlement following his death from the asbestos-related disease, mesothelioma.